 Our community involvement will include support for local businesses and residents and opportunities for DC-based entertainment companies and residents by allocating at least 50% of staff funding to DC resident hires.
 We will provide various training and workforce development opportunities to its hired staff in the field of new media technologies, in-house seminars and demonstrations, with seats available for qualified non-staff members wishing to participate in these opportunities.

-Pigmental will launch an apprenticeship training program for individuals interested in animation in the District of Columbia which will focus on specific career tracks within the animated media industry as well as provide apprentice’s access to mentors.
+Pigmental offers support to local businesses in an apprenticeship training program for individuals interested in animation in the District of Columbia which will focus on specific career tracks within the animated media industry as well as provide apprentice’s access to mentors.

-Pigmental will reserve space for apprenticeship opportunities for unemployed or underemployed or underserved DC residents and will partner with existing production companies in DC to support their live production business both in production and post production where feasible.
+Pigmental offers support to local businesses for apprenticeship opportunities for unemployed or underemployed or underserved DC residents and will partner with existing production companies in DC to support their live production business both in production and post production where feasible.

-Pigmental will actively support events to connect DC-based media industries to non-DC media based industries who may invest, partner, patronize, or contract for work.
-We intend to support the implementation of the District’s Economic Development Strategy and cooperate with DMPED and district agencies to help support and implement the relevant entertainment initiatives related to the District of Columbia’s Five-Year Creative Economy Strategy.
+Pigmental actively supports events to connect DC-based media industries to non-DC media based industries who may invest, partner, patronize, or contract for work.
+We support the implementation of the District’s Economic Development Strategy and cooperate with DMPED and district agencies to help support and implement the relevant entertainment initiatives related to the District of Columbia’s Five-Year Creative Economy Strategy.

-Pigmental will host a qualifying competition in the worldwide marketplace for an animated short script, which will be produced by Pigmental.
-Key Event promotional activities will occur at international media events.
-Each qualifying competition will include four categories: Education, Health, Energy, and Environment.
+Pigmental is hosting a qualifying competition in the worldwide marketplace for an animated short script, which is produced by Pigmental.
+Key Event promotional activities are occurring at international media events.
+Each qualifying competition includes four categories: Education, Health, Energy, and Environment.

 Pigmental will organize a two day animated shorts festival in the district including opening night party, evening of keynote addresses, and closing night party.
 Events will be hosted by community and corporate partners with reserved festival badges for DC youth.
 Pigmental organizers will provide tours of Pigmental to DC youth interested in animation or media technology or entrepreneurship to include meet and greets with Pigmental staff.

-Pigmental will be announcing its collaborations with local and international production partners on animated feature films and as prospective animated TV series over the next few weeks.
+Pigmental is collaborating with local and international production partners on animated feature films and as prospective animated TV series.
 We are open for business in VFX design work for live action features and TV, development of gaming and other ancillary elements.
-Pigmental will fully support, at no cost, a number of non-profit groups with animated materials for their fundraising efforts.
+Pigmental is fully supporting, at no cost, a number of non-profit groups with animated materials for their fundraising efforts.

 The Pigmental team wishes to express their thanks to the knowledgeable and extremely supportive team in the DC film Office, Muriel Bowser, Mayor of the District of Columbia, and the good people in her office as well as the numerous people in the district that worked at extraordinary speed and efficiency to paper, with diligence and respect, the deal for Pigmental to make Washington, DC its home.
 We are deeply grateful.